FORTH-ICS-INSPIRE/artemis/README.md

 monitoring entries.
 Finally, using a web application, the operator can instruct the mitigation module to mitigate a hijack or mark it as resolved/ignored.
 All information is persistently stored in the DB, which is accessed by the web application (user interface).
-Clock and observer modules are auxiliary, and take care of periodic clock signaling and module status change notifications, respectively.
+Clock and observer modules are auxiliary, and take care of periodic clock signaling and configuration change notifications, respectively.

 ## Getting Started